johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ## Discipleship movements ##

 The formation of faithful disciples was at the heart of the Messiah Jesus' life and work.
-The whole Christian movement, which today is spreading significantly throughout the whole world, began with one small, core group of disciples, formed around Jesus.
+The entire historical and now-worldwide Christian movement began with one small, core group of disciples, formed around Jesus.

-Discipling movements have the potential to change the world.
+Discipling movements have significant potential to impact and transform.
 Leaders, money, books and power all have their places within radical, popular movements.
-But, in a world in which people are continually effected by corporate experiences that are larger than the individual, it is people-movements that are most capable of producing deep, wide, enduring change.
+But, people-movements are most capable of producing deep, wide, enduring change.

 Two things are essential to transformative people movements: *vision* and *the formation of disciples*.
 Visionary leaders must impart a hope that is powerful, challenging and instrumental.
 A vision capable of gripping the hearts of others and forming them into faithful, active disciples: